Safety deficiencies suspected in deadly dive boat fire; Dorian weakens as 'Sharpiegate' rages

 Safety deficiencies suspected in dive boat fire after preliminary investigation: report

 A preliminary investigation into a Southern California dive boat fire that killed 34 people off the coast of Santa Barbara is raising concerns over safety flaws on the vessel, according to a report.
-The Conception lacked a “roaming night watchman” who would stay awake to warn sleeping passengers of hazards, multiple law enforcement sources who spoke on condition of anonymity reportedly told the Los Angeles Times.
-The investigation also questioned whether the crew was adequately trained in case of fire or if the passengers were given a safety briefing.
 The preliminary investigation’s findings come as the owners of the boat filed a lawsuit Thursday to avoid liability in the case.
 Click here to read more on our top story.

 Hurricane Dorian weakens, North Carolina's Outer Banks prepare for direct hit